HagerAbouzeid/bash-projects/README.md

 # Bash Projects

-This repository contains small Bash projects.
+This repository contains Bash projects.
 Each project sits in its own subfolder.